jehna/humanify/README.md

   * Runs locally
   * Is free
   * Is less accurate
-  * Needs a local GPU with ~8gb RAM (M1 Mac works just fine)
-  * Runs as fast as your GPU does
+  * Runs as fast as your GPU does (it also runs on CPU, but may be very slow)

 See instructions below for each option: